 A seizure occurs when one or more parts of the brain has a burst of abnormal electrical signals that interrupt normal signals.

-Epilepsy is when a person has 2 or more seizures with no known cause.
+Epilepsy is when a person has two or more seizures with no known cause.

 Epilepsy is treated with medicine.
 In some cases, it may be treated with VNS or surgery.